rust-lang/rust/text/0000-external-doc-attribute.md

 learn to use Rust.
 It should be taught to existing users by updating documentation to show it in use and to include in in the Rust Programming Language book to teach new users.
-Currently the newest version of The Rust Programming Language does not include doc comments as part of it.
-This would need to be expanded to explain how doc comments work in general and this new syntax as well by showing that users can include docs from external sources.
+Currently the newest version of The Rust Programming Language book has a section for [doc comments](https://doc.rust-lang.org/nightly/book/second-edition/ch14-02-publishing-to-crates-io.html#documentation-comments) that will need to be expanded to show how users can include docs from external sources.
 The Rust Reference comments section would need to updated to include this new syntax as well.

 # Drawbacks
 [drawbacks]: #drawbacks